yashaggarwal85d/Neural-Vault/Books/The courage to be disliked/All problems are interpersonal relationship problems/Feeling of inferiority.md

 # Examples

  * My colour is darker than the rest of the people, I have a feeling of inferiority.
-	* The issue here is not the darker colour but the meaning that I give it, its completely subjective.
+	* The issue here is not the darker colour but the meaning that I give it
+		* its completely subjective.
 	* Some people might have the same subjective opinion that having a darker colour is bad or inferior but at the end of the day its a subjective option and has nothing to do with the objectivity of the matter.
 	* Maybe having this feeling will lead you to have a better skin care routine and end up with a very good skin that you wouldn't been able to achieve without this feeling!
 * Having a mindset that My skin is dark, so I can never look good.